geoboxers/thatsDEM2/README.md

 thatsDEM!

-This project is forked from GST thatsDEM.
+This project is forked from the [thatsDEM project](https://bitbucket.org/gstudvikler/thatsdem) of the Danish Geodata Agency.

 ### Build instructions ###